Greenheart/text-game/README.md

 # The Responsible
 > An interactive story written by Samuel & Joel Plumppu

-In a time of great technological advances, life is less about knowing the answers, but more about asking the right questions.
+Life is less about knowing the answers, but more about asking the right questions.
+This is especially true in a time of great technological advances.

-This is a story to make you think.
-See beyond the words and look at the meaning of the bigger picture.
+This is a story to give you something to reflect upon.
+See beyond the illusion and look at the meaning.
 With some patience, you might be surprised of what you'll find ahead.

 ---